Miracles are everybody’s right, but purification is necessary first (T-1.I.7:1).

 In a sense, when we do this, we are “purifying” our mind.
 We are bringing it into greater alignment with its natural inclination to love.

-It is easy to get wound up with traditional notions of “purity” and “purification.”
-They imply that we are insufficient and dirty, that some people are perhaps more spiritual than others, that a spiritual hierarchy has value (people who make rituals, people who enforce them) and so forth.
-But getting wound up is really just another form of resistance; another way of keeping at bay the very answer for which we long.
+It is easy to get caught up with traditional notions of “purity” and “purification.”
+They imply that we are insufficient and dirty, that some people are more spiritual than others, that a spiritual hierarchy has value (people who make rituals, people who enforce them) and so forth.
+But valuing this kind of thinking is really just another form of resistance.
+It is another way of keeping at bay the very help for which we long in our loneliness.